 - Day 5 (Kytra to Laggan) - onboard breakfast, Eilean Donan castle, afternoon cruising on Loch Oich, arrival in Laggan, onboard dinner

-- Day 6 (Laggan to Banavie) - crossing Loch Lochy, passing Gairlochy (hamlet, optional visit to Clan Cameron Museum), passing Moy Bridge, , mooring in Banavie, onboard lunch, visit to Glen Coe, optional cable car ride to Aonach Mor mountain, Old Inverlochy Castle ruins, Captain’s Farewell Dinner on the ship
+- Day 6 (Laggan to Banavie) - crossing Loch Lochy, passing Gairlochy (hamlet, optional visit to Clan Cameron Museum), passing Moy Bridge, mooring in Banavie, onboard lunch, a visit to Glen Coe, optional cable car ride to Aonach Mor mountain, Old Inverlochy Castle ruins, Captain’s Farewell Dinner on the ship

 - Day 7 (Banavie) - onboard breakfast, debarkation, private minibus transfer to Inverness.
 Other transfer locations are available with Private Charter cruise bookings.

 On the North American and Australian markets, European Waterways barge cruise deals can be booked via the luxury travel company "Abercrombie & Kent Ltd".
-The company is subsidiary of Abercrombie & Kent Group and headquartered in Cheltenham (Gloucestershire, England UK).
+The company is a subsidiary of Abercrombie & Kent Group and headquartered in Cheltenham (Gloucestershire, England UK).

 Note: You can see the CruiseMapper's list of all river cruise ships and riverboats in the "itinerary" section of our River Cruises hub.
 All companies and their fleets are listed there.